 • The plant would annually produce 2.1 million tons of CO and 750 tons of volatile organic compounds, nitrogen oxides, sulfur dioxide, particulate matter, and formaldehyde.
 These products, which include carcinogens, neurotoxins, and/or endocrine disruptors, are a health threat.
 There was no health impact study.

-• NYS has brought bribery indictments against Joseph Percocco, a close aid of Gov. Cuomo, and Peter Galbraith Kelly Jr., who oversaw lobbying and public relations for the CPV corporation as it sought approvals for its Wawayanda plant.
-The trial has been postponed until at least this fall, or possibly early 2018.
+• Joseph Percocco, a close aid of Gov. Cuomo, has been found guilty of bribery, and the trial of Peter Galbraith Kelly Jr., who oversaw lobbying and public relations for the CPV corporation as it sought approvals for its Wawayanda plant ended in a hung jury.
 This bribery case calls into question the entire project, yet construction has proceeded.

 Support of Fossil Fuel: